 Education about 2nd Amendment freedoms, political and legal issues concerning the 2nd Amendment, gun safety and maintenance, License to Carry (LTC), and organizing pistol, shotgun, and rifle shooting events at local gun ranges.

 Contact: Richard Hunting (Advisor)

-Promotion of accounting and business knowledge, explore the various accounting and business career fields, and to make available a venue for access to community leadership and expertise, while providing a platform for future CPA development.
+The goals are to promote accounting and business knowledge, and to explore the various accounting and business career fields, while providing a platform for future CPA development.

 Contact: Madeline Brogan (Advisor) | Raymond Besser (Advisor) | Helen Bassett (Advisor)